jia-xinyu/real_time_env/README.md

 GRUB_TIMEOUT=10（default=0）
 ```

-Update grub file
+Update grub file:
 ```
 sudo update-grub
 ```

-Reboot and check if the real-time kernel is loaded
+Reboot and check if the real-time kernel is loaded:
 ```
 reboot
 uname -r